Azimkhan01/PRODIGY_FS_03/README.md

 steps to run :

 1.open terminal and go to location where you want to add this project
-2. In terminal write git clone linkofproject\n
+2. In terminal write git clone linkofproject
 3. then after install cd to the project file
 4. Then open the terminal
 5. write npm install